 Over the years, official country borders have been redrawn.
 At the beginning of the twentieth century "Macedonia" was divided between Bulgaria (Pirin Macedonia), Greece (Aegean Macedonia) and Serbia (Vardar Macedonia).

 Between 1945 and 1991 [Vardar] Macedonia was part of the Federal Peoples' Republic of Yugoslavia/Socialist Federal Republic of Yugoslavia (Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, and Macedonia).

-The Republic of Macedonia is known as the Former Yugoslav Republic of Macedonia.
+The Republic of Macedonia became to be known as the Former Yugoslav Republic of Macedonia.

 During the war in Kosovo, an autonomous province of Serbia, many Albanians moved into refugee camps in Macedonia.

 In 2001 there was a rebellion by ethnic Albanians in Macedonia.

 A Stabilisation and Association agreement was signed with the EU in April 2001.
 The agreement focused on Bosnia and Herzegovina, Croatia, the Federal Republic of Yugoslavia (Serbia and Montenegro), the Former Yugoslav Republic of Macedonia (FYROM) and Albania.

 The most famous person born in Macedonia in the twentieth century was Mother Teresa of Calcutta (born 1910, Skopje).
 In 1950 she founded The Missionaries of Charity and went on to set up fifty relief projects in India.
 Mother Teresa was awarded the Nobel Peace Prize in 1979.
 Her beatification (a step towards sainthood) took place on 23 October 2003, six years after her death.